CoderBritt89/react-review/lifecycle.md

 1. Each component has several `lifecycle methods` that you can override to do what?

+that you can override to run code at particular times in the process. updates on state - when state changes,

 2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)

+Mounting
+Updating
+Unmounting
+error handling

 3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link)

+constructor
+render
+componentDidMount
+CompononentDidUpdate
+componentWillUnmount

 ### Understand

-Discuss this question in pairs if you have a 4-person group
+Discuss this question in pairs if you have a 4-person group this code is logging to the console Dwight saved the day! when the component updates

 4. What's going on in this code?